Brand & Generic Names; Drug Classes

 |Generic name: bupropion|

 Approved & Off-Label Uses (Indications)

-US FDA Approved Treatment(s)Major depressive disorder.
+Wellbutrin’s US FDA Approved Treatment(s)Major depressive disorder.
 The extended release (XL) flavor is also approved for seasonal affective disorder (SAD)

 Off-Label Uses of WellbutrinWeight loss, Bipolar depression, ADD/ADHD, Crohn’s disease, Restless leg syndrome (RLS), Pathological gambling, Treating SSRI/SNRI-induced sexual dysfunction.